|Why you Benefit if you Invest in Cozumel Land Now|

 Moving to Cozumel: Once you have the right visa (see visas below), you can move to Cozumel very easily, should you decide you want to be here on the island to manage your land investment directly.
 You can even bring your pets (with a valid health certificate from a vet within 10 days of your departure) and most of your belongings duty free.
 You can drive down with your belongings, have them shipped by truck, or by container out of Miami or Galveston.
 Any moving company that ships internationaly can give you the details.

-Registering a Car: You can drive a US car to Cozumel and legally drive it here as long as you have a valid US driver's license and registration, and a FMT, FM3 or FM2 VISA from Mexcian Immigration (Note: The immigration law is changing - see visas below - foreigners who are Mexican residents may no longer be able to keep foreign plated cars).
-If you have an FM3 or FM2 you can easily get a Mexican drivers license too, and that can make it easier at traffic stops.
-You will have to buy Mexican liability insurance, but that costs less than $200 USD per year in most cases (rental companies provide insurance).
-The biggest problem is that very few parts are available in Mexico for cars built for sale in the US, so if you plan to live here for a long time, you are better off buying a car in Cozumel.
+Registering a Car: You can drive a US car to Cozumel and legally drive it here as long as you have a valid US driver's license and registration, and a temporary VISA from Mexcian Immigration (Note: The immigration law is changing - see visas below - foreigners who are Mexican residents can no longer legally keep and drive foreign plated cars).
+If you have an permanent VISA you can easily get a Mexican drivers license by answering a few questions, showing your documents, and paying a fee less than $500 pesos.
+Having one can make it easier at traffic stops.
+You will have to buy Mexican liability insurance for your Mexican plated car, but that costs less than in the US or Canada per year in most cases (rental companies provide insurance --- be sure to get FULL coverage!).
+If you do have a foreign car and a temporary VISA, the biggest problem is that very few parts are available in Mexico for cars built for sale in the US.
+So if you plan to live here for a long time, you are better off buying a car in Cozumel.
 The prices are much lower than in the US.
-A brand new small car can be purchased for less than $10,000 USD.
+A brand new small car can be purchased for less than $10-20,000 USD.

 Options for Working in Cozumel

 Starting a Business: On the internet, you could run a US company from Cozumel.
 Or, you can form a Mexican corporation and do business in Mexico, or both.
-Many people who have invested in property in Cozumel have done just that.
-The main advantage of having your own Mexican company is that you can then sponsor your own FM3 VISA (see visas below), and not be dependent on your employer for your visa, which you could loose along with your job.
-Business customs are very different here, as are tax laws and accounting practices, so if you start a Mexican business you will need a trustworthy Mexican lawyer and accountant too.
+But remember, you must now report that ownership to the IRS if your are a US citizen.
+Many people who have invested in property in Cozumel have successful businesses.
+The main advantage of having your own Mexican company is that you can then sponsor your own work VISA (see visas below), and not be dependent on your employer for your visa, a VISA which you could loose along with your sponsoring job.
+Business customs are very different here, as are tax laws and accounting practices, so if you start a Mexican business you will need a trustworthy Mexican lawyer and Mexican accountant too.
 But there are opportunities here to make a reasonable living with your own business in Cozumel.
 One business that could be profitable is hydroponics or aquaponics (raising plants and fish together).
 Both can be done here because there is plenty of fresh water and a need for garden fresh vegetables and fresh fish.
-There is also excellent medical coverage for very reasonable ratess and with a deductible of only about $600 USD per year.
+Tourist medicine is another if you are a medical professional.
+There is also excellent medical coverage for very reasonable ratess and with a deductible of only about $600-800 USD per year (depending on the ratio of the peso and the USD.

 Rojo Vivo Consultores, S.A. de C.V., Cozumel, Q. Roo, Mexico